DivergentClouds/riw-16/README.md

     - Address -5 is the LSW of storage-address
   - Program is loaded in at address 0
     - Program Counter starts at 0
-- 2^20 words of addressable storage
+- 2^20 words of addressable storage (not implimented)
 - Text based I/O
 - Non-moveable cursor